3 - Chromosome Variation

 Euploidy and Aneuploidy

-Sometimes the total number of chromosomes within an individual can vary.
-These variations in chromosome number are placed into two categories (see figure 3.12):
+Sometimes the total number of chromosomes within individuals can vary.
+These variations in chromosome number are placed into two categories (see Figure 3.12):

 3.12_Changes_in_Chromosome_Number_1.jpg